-By this point, I thought I’d seen it all and so when our last three days in East Africa took us from the Serengeti in Tanzania to Kenya‘s Mara Triangle, I couldn’t fathom that there could possibly be more to see.
+By this point, I thought I’d seen it all and so when our last three days in East Africa took us from the Serengeti in Tanzania to Kenya‘s Mara Conservancies, I couldn’t fathom that there could possibly be more to see.
 But, I had to remind myself, this was Africa, and she was anything but predictable.

 Our plane lifted off from Migori Airstrip, and flew the 70km south-east it was until we reached our next destination.
 Our 12-seater aircraft flew so low, it felt like we were just skimming the treetops before the earth fell away as we soared over the Oloololo Escarpment.
 The landscape changed dramatically from the lush greenery of before.
 All that lay ahead of us was an endless acacia-dotted savannah.

 We landed without incident at the dusty Kichwa Tembo Airstrip (our pilots had nonchalantly warned us about often having to abort landings last minute due to the odd giraffe or lounging lion on the runway).
 We were greeted by Eric, our young Maasai ranger, and Bateleur Camp‘s manager, Chris, who I came to know by his favourite phrase “Hakuna Matata!” which was always followed by a booming belly laugh.